 How Can My Spouse and I Meet the Eligibility Requirements for SSDI?

-As long as you both can prove you suffer an impairment that prevents you from working, you can both probably draw SSDI.
+As long as you both can prove you suffer an impairment that prevents you from working and you meet the work credit requirements for SSDI you can both receive benefits.
 The SSA reviews your qualifying criteria on their own merits.
 Your spouse’s impairment, income, or other factors do not affect your application.

-If you or your spouse are still doing some work it must be under the substantial gainful activity (SGA) limit that considers only the money earned from working a job.
+If you or your spouse are still doing some work, it must be under the substantial gainful activity (SGA) limit.
 If neither of you can work—or you work in only an extremely limited capacity—you should meet this requirement.
 Since your SGA does not include income not earned through working, you may qualify for disability even if you have additional household income from investments, retirement, or other sources.

 If your spouse qualifies for SSDI but you lack the necessary work history—but you meet the other program qualifications—it may be possible to get approval for SSI if you meet the income and resources guidelines.
 Our attorneys can determine if you qualify in this situation.

 If your spouse already receives disability benefits and you believe you may also qualify, the legal team from Berger and Green can help.
-We can explain how your approval could affect your family’s current benefits and look over your application before you file your claim.
-If the SSA denied your benefits, we can look into why and fight for the monthly payments and back benefits you deserve.
-Call us at 412-661-1400 for a free consultation.
+We can explain how your approval could affect your family’s current benefits and review your application.